 To cultivate an awareness of the breath, it is vital that we build space into our day for meditation and relaxation.

-Here are 3 quick tips to do just that:
+Here are 3 quick tips to cultivate awareness of breath:

 1. Start small

 Start with just 5 minutes of mediation or quiet in the morning and evening.
 Over time, work up to 20 minutes.
-Use a timer or experiment with free apps such as Headspace.
+Use a timer or experiment with free apps such as Headspace or Insight Timer.